snmoya/DecoProject/MLY/README.md

 ```
 * Make sure it is Node 18.18 or newer.

-Verify that npm was installed as part of node,js:
+Verify that npm was installed as part of node.js:
 ```shell
 npm -v
 ```